 2. The Limited Traffic Zone

-Florence, like many other Italian cities, has a so-called ‘Limited Traffic Zone’ in the centre of the city.
+Florence, like many other Italian cities, has a so-called ‘Limited Traffic Zone’ in the center of the city.

 3. Explore the city and know how to get around